bwagenseller/bwagenseller.github.io/learn_to_code/raspberry_pi/retropie.md

 	 * Changing Retroarch controls (via the `Tab` button) seem to be mostly broken; a short list, but not exhaustive, is:
 	   * It's impossible to assign buttons to the second (or 3rd or 4th) controller.
 	     * The second/third/fourth controllers do have buttons mapped, but they appear as 'n/a' and you cannot set them.
-		 * You can assign different buttons via the core method, but yo ucan only assign 4 buttons at most to multiplayer controllers.
+		 * You can assign different buttons via the core method, but you can only assign 4 buttons at most to multiplayer controllers.
 	   * It's impossible to assign many of the keyboard keys to buttons; the the most egregious is you cannot map `Esc` to the 'UI Cancel' action.
  * [Advance Projects (AdvanceMame)](https://www.advancemame.it/)
    * Notes